Welcome to the Home Page of Stanley L. Winer

 Tel: (613) 520-2600 x-2630.
 Fax: (613) 520-2551.
 Email: firstname.lastname@example.org

 · The integration of public finance and collective choice.
 This longstanding research program combines the traditional concerns of public finance with the analysis of collective choice mechanisms, and explores the implications of the resulting frameworks for the positive and normative analysis of taxation, public expenditure and public policy generally.
-Most recently, this work includes study of reliance on inheritance taxes in G7 countries, with Paola Profeta (Bocconi) and Simona Scabrosetti (Pavia), and a forthcoming edited book with Cambridge on coercion and social welfare in public finance, with Jorge Matinez-Vazquez (Georgia State).
+Most recently, this work includes a forthcoming book on Coercion and Social Welfare in Public Finance (Cambridge University Press, 2014) with Jorge Matinez-Vazquez (Georgia State).

 · Political competition in mature democracies.
 Political competition is at the heart of what we call democracy.
 In this recent research - with Stephen Ferris (Carleton), Bernard Grofman (U.C.
 Irvine) and Lawrence Kenny (Florida) - we are studying the meaning, measurement and explanation of variation in the degree political competition in the mature democracies of Canada and the United States, and across states in India, as well as the implications of this competition for the nature of public policy and for social well-being.

 · Internal Migration and Public Policy.
 Does public policy in ordinary times, such as the regionalized nature of unemployment insurance, substantially alter interregional migration in Canada?
 Do extraordinary events such as the election of a separatist government in Quebec or the closing of the east coast cod fishery affect individual migration decisions?
-The empirical relationship between public policy and interprovincial migration is the subject of a recent book published by McGill-Queen's University Press, with Kathleen Day of the University of Ottawa.
+The empirical relationship between public policy and interprovincial migration is the subject of my book Internal Migration and Public Policy in Canada: An Empirical Study, published by McGill-Queen's University Press in 2012, with Kathleen Day of the University of Ottawa.

 For current working papers, publications and some data sets in these areas, please see the list below, or contact me.
 Comments and questions are always welcome.